Influenza (Flu) Vaccine

 What is Influenza?

-Influenza (more commonly known as the flu) is a highly contagious viral illness that is spread person-to-person through sneezes and coughs.
+Influenza (more commonly known as the flu) is a highly contagious viral illness that is spread person-to-person through sneezes, coughs, and sometimes contaminated surfaces.
 It usually is a seasonal illness (October – May in the U.S.).
-One of the reasons the flu is so contagious is that people can pass it on before they even know they are sick.
+Although flu is most contagious in the first couple of days of illness, it can be contagious up to a day before symptoms even begin.

 Symptoms from the flu range from mild to severe and include: